Chromatic scale

+In Western music, a chromatic scale (or twelve-tone scale) is a set of twelve pitches within an octave, where the interval between any two adjacent notes is a semitone.

-The chromatic scale (or twelve-tone scale) is a set of twelve pitches (more completely, pitch classes) used in tonal music, with notes separated by the interval of a semitone.
-Chromatic instruments, such as the piano, are made to produce the chromatic scale, while other instruments capable of continuously variable pitch, such as the trombone and violin, can also produce microtones, or notes between those available on a piano.
+The chromatic scale is a common layout of pitches for fixed-pitch instruments such as the piano and guitar, which are called chromatic instruments.
+Other instruments capable of continuously variable pitch, such as the trombone and violin, can also produce microtones, or intervals smaller than a semitone.

-Most music uses subsets of the chromatic scale such as diatonic scales.
-While the chromatic scale is fundamental in western music theory, it is seldom directly used in its entirety in musical compositions or improvisation.
+Chromatic scales may be tuned in several different ways.
+The most common tuning system is 12-tone equal temperament, which divides the twelve pitches evenly.
+In this system, diatonic scales are available above every tone, and interval relationships are consistent.

 Definition

 The chromatic scale is a musical scale with twelve pitches, each a semitone, also known as a half-step, above or below its adjacent pitches.
 As a result, in 12-tone equal temperament (the most common tuning in Western music), the chromatic scale covers all 12 of the available pitches.
-Thus, there is only one chromatic scale.
+Thus, there is only one chromatic scale in this tuning.
 (Note: As every chromatic scale is identical under transposition, inversion, and retrograde to every other.)
 The ratio of the frequency of one note in the scale to that of the preceding note is given by $\sqrt[12]{2} \approxeq 1.06$.

 In equal temperament, all the semitones have the same size (100 cents), and there are twelve semitones in an octave (1200 cents).
 As a result, the notes of an equal-tempered chromatic scale are equally-spaced.

 The chromatic scale...is a series of half steps which comprises all the pitches of our [12-tone] equal-tempered system.